Input Data Tool

 Using wildcards to read multiple .csv files with the Hadoop Distributed File System will produce an error.

 Configure the Tool

 The Input Data tool Configuration window has two sections: Connect a File or Database and Options.
-The Input Data tool has one anchor, and the output anchor displays the results of your actions.
-Use the Join Tool to join the results of an Input Data tool with the original data.
+The Input Data tool has one input anchor and one output anchor that displays the results of your actions.
+Use the Join tool to join the results of an Input Data tool with the original data.

 Connect a File or Database